 UHC1.
 Meteorites and Museums

-The children will visit our Museum and see and learn about our meteorite which is usually very popular.
-Time permitting other exhibits may be discussed.
+The children will visit our museum and see and learn about our meteorite which is usually very popular.
+Time permitting other exhibits may be discussed and may extend into demonstration and discussion of a simple orrery.

 The children look at constellations either on a poster or on a screen and then make a ‘constellation wheel’ showing some of the constellations they have looked at.